 Alex Morgan’s time at the Rio Olympics didn’t quite go as planned.
-The U.S. women’s soccer team -- who won gold in the last three Olympic Games -- was knocked out of medal contention in the quarter-finals, suffering a stunning upset to Sweden.
+The U.S. women’s soccer team -- who won gold in the last three Olympic Games -- was knocked out of medal contention in the quarter-finals, suffering a stunning upset

 But the 27-year-old striker is looking forward, setting her sights on the 2019 Women’s World Cup, where the USWNT will be defending their championship title, as well as the 2020 Summer Games in Tokyo.
 She took some time in Rio to speak with ET about moving on from the disappointing loss and inspiring girls in sports around the world: